-Whether you’re new to the practice of setting goals or a seasoned vet- chances are, as a working professional, you spend a majority of your time thinking about what you can do to take your skill set to the next level.
+Whether you’re new to the practice of setting goals or a seasoned vet- chances are, as a youth activity center owner, director or manager, you spend a majority of your time thinking about what you can do to take you and your team’s skill set to the next level.

-Think back to a time in your life where your really wanted to achieve something.
-Did you get further when the idea swirled around your head, or when you had a solid growth strategy in place?
-I’m guessing you got farther with a goal with the latter in place.
+Think back to a time in your life when you really wanted to achieve something.
+Did you get farther when the idea swirled around your head, or when you had a solid growth strategy in place?
+I’m guessing you got farther with a strategy.